K-100 (1957-1978)

 History

 When US 54 was being designed to be improved, it was slated to take a more direct route, bypassing Toronto.
-The citizens of Toronto opposed the plan, feeling that it would lead to the demise of the town.
-As a compromised, a spur was established on January 13, 1941.
+The citizens of Toronto opposed the plan, feeling that it would lead to the town’s demise.
+As a compromise, a spur was established on January 13, 1941.
 The number was assigned in sequence.
-Brought in as a gravel road, it was reconstructed and paved in 1950.
+It was built as a gravel road and reconstructed and paved in 1950.

 Junction Guide